Mayor Owen Henry

 A Message from Mayor Henry

-Mayor Owen Henry was born in Hoboken, NJ, and moved to Old Bridge Township in 1961 with his family.
+Mayor Owen Henry was born in Hoboken, New Jersey, and moved to Old Bridge Township in 1961 with his family.
 Mayor Henry still resides in the same home his parents originally purchased.

 As a student growing up in Old Bridge, Mayor Henry attended Voorhees Elementary School, St. Thomas the Apostle School and in 1977 Mayor Henry graduated from Cedar Ridge High School; now known as Old Bridge High School.
-Mayor Henry went on to earn a Bachelor’s degree from Trenton State College in 1981.
+Mayor Henry went on to earn a Bachelor’s degree from Trenton State College (The College of New Jersey) in 1981.

 In 1996, Mayor Owen Henry established his own business, Owen Henry Contracting, Inc. The Company specializes in industrial building construction and maintenance, servicing the utility industry throughout the State of New Jersey.
 The Corporation is affiliated with The Association of Union Contractors and is signatory to the National Maintenance Agreements Policy Committee.